EESSI/docs/docs/using_eessi/building_on_eessi.md

 ```
 * Run!

 Note how this has to be done every time you want to run your software.
 A long term approach is to set add any library used by your software to the RPATH in your executable.
-This is also more reliable as your executable won't pick unexpected libraries from LD_LIBRARY_PATH.
+This is also more reliable as your executable won't pick unexpected libraries from `LD_LIBRARY_PATH`.

 !!!
 Note No RPATH should point to a compatibility layer directory, only to software layer ones, as all resolving is done via `ld-linux*.so`.